top_triangle28x18

 The Northern Delaware Greenway trail is where Delaware Greenways’ story began… In the early 1990’s, local residents in North Wilmington, actively opposed the building of a shopping mall at Rock Manor Golf Course.
 Delaware Greenways was formed, and brought together a coalition of neighborhood groups, community associations, state, local and federal government agencies to plan, fund and construct the Northern Delaware Greenway Trail.
 It took 25 years to complete.

 The Northern Delaware Greenway Trail is the longest, oldest, existing, off-road trail in Delaware.
 It’s earned the special designation of National Recreation Trail, a program which recognizes the country’s highest-caliber trails that provide recreation access to rural and urban communities, economic development through tourism, and healthy recreation opportunities.
-The trail also serves as Delaware’s section of the September 11th National Memorial Trail and the East Coast Greenway, whose organizations are both Future Trails of Northern Delaware Coalition members.
+The trail also serves as Delaware’s section of the September 11th National Memorial Trail and the East Coast Greenway, whose organizations are both First State Trail Coalition members.

 Details on the Northern Delaware Greenway Trail